 Customers might have issues or concerns about their purchases, if these issues aren’t solved in time, your customer will simply leave your website.
 Having live chat support will help your customers get such queries and doubts resolved quickly, which will avoid checkout abandonments.

-Add social proof signals
+Add social proofs

 Marketing Hacks to Combat Cart Abandonment.

 - Retargeting - Retargeting customers who have abandoned their carts is easier, cause they have already shown purchase intent before, they might have abandoned cart for one of many reasons.
 You can remind them about their abandoned purchase or even offer a small discount to get them back and finish their purchase.

 - Create urgency - You can notify customers about their abandoned purchase and create urgency by offering a limited time discount on their purchase.
-This can increase the chances of them coming back quick and completing their purchase.
+This can increase the chances of them coming back quickly and completing their purchase.